MichielStock/STMOZOO/instructions.md

 ## Documentation

+> **This part is optional!** If you just provide a couple of examples how to use your code in the readme, it is fine.

 Hopefully, you have already documented all your functions, so this should be a breeze!
 We will generate a documentation page using the [Documenter](https://juliadocs.github.io/Documenter.jl/stable/man/guide/) package.
 Since we will not put the project in the package manager, we won't host the documentation, though we generate HTML pages anyway.

 - [ ] add markdown file to `docs/src/man` with the documentation.